kloia/kubernetes-e2e-security/README.md

 You should always your docker containers with non-root user.
 If you run as `root` user then container might modify some files that shouldn't be modified.
 If attacker gains access then they will be root.
-For example they can install some applications inside container to listen network traffic.
+For example they can install some applications inside container to listen network traffic. [example Dockerfile](https://github.com/kloia/kubernetes-e2e-security/blob/master/container/Dockerfile)

 ```
 RUN adduser -D myuser